From COVID-depleted to talent-depleted, Eagles facing another team with bad QB situation

 It's looking like Glennon won't start a fourth time after he was pulled last Sunday in the loss to Dallas.
 Glennon threw three interceptions in the 21-6 loss.

-For the season, Glennon has completed 53.5% of his passes, with 3 TDs and 7 INTs.
+For the season, Glennon has completed 53.5% of his passes, with three TDs and seven INTs.
 He has a passer rating of 53.5, the worst in the league for quarterbacks who have attempted at least 100 passes.

 Fromm, meanwhile, was the Bills' fifth-round pick in 2020 out of Georgia.
 Fromm actually beat out Justin Fields for the starting job there, leading Fields to transfer to Ohio State.